open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.branch.commit.aheadby.count

-Number of commits a branch is ahead of the default branch (trunk).
+The number of commits a branch is ahead of the default branch (trunk).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |